openmaptiles/www.openmaptiles.org/docs/style/mapbox-studio-classic.md

 You can also use [Mapbox Studio Classic](https://www.mapbox.com/help/define-mapbox-studio-classic/) in combination with OpenMapTiles to create Tilemill2 tile styles for Mapnik renderer.

-NOTE: If you need raster tiles it is highly recomended to use the TileServerGL project, which provides raster tiles rendered on server side from the vector tiles and the modern GL styles.
-See https://openmaptiles.org/docs/host/tileserver-gl/
+NOTE: If you need raster tiles it is highly recomended to use the <a href="https://openmaptiles.org/docs/host/tileserver-gl/">TileServerGL project</a>, which provides raster tiles rendered on server side from the vector tiles and the modern GL styles.

 ## Change the Source